paulo-techie/to-do-list/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Thanks to Microverse and the wonderful reviewers who have guided us to the completion of this project

 ## 📝 License

-This project is [MIT](./MIT.md) licensed.
+This project is [MIT](lic.url) licensed.